mathieu-genete/NGSgenotyp/README.md

        .
        .
 ```

 You can add a comment, only after the first line.
 The first line must always contain the absolute path to the fastq files folder.

-add "format=paired" when you have paired datas for a sample.
+- Add `format=paired` when you have paired data for a sample.

-to prevent files from being split add "nosplit=True"
+- To prevent files from being split, add `nosplit=True`.

-When you have paired datas, you should use both parameters at the same time: ....,format=paired,nosplit=True
+- When you have paired data, use both parameters simultaneously: `...,format=paired,nosplit=True`.

 ## Databank format

 The databank containing all your references must be a single file in fasta format.

-You should not use spaces, commas, slash in your sequences id, use the character "_" instead.
+Avoid using spaces, commas, or slashes in your sequence IDs; use underscores instead.

 Example: